Nevenall/sufficient-reason/System/Magick.md

   d10     | A Season
   d12     | A year and a day
   d12, d6 | Beyond a year
-  d12, d8 | Typically lasts unless dispelled
+  d12, d12| May lasts unless dispelled

   Table: Extending the duration of magick with Prime